Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Introduction

-\end{itemize} \end{proposition} The parameters $\varepsilon_k$ in the Lyapunov functional \eqref{intro:lya} need to be chosen small enough and the frequency-depending weight $\min(1/|\xi|,|\xi|)$ needs to be employed so that the dissipative and hyperbolic effects interact efficiently.
-Once this is done, differentiating \eqref{intro:lya} with respect to time and using the fact that \eqref{intro:normeq} defines a full norm, for some constant $c>0$, one obtains
+\end{proposition} The parameters $\epsilon_k$ in the Lyapunov functional \eqref{intro:lya} need to be chosen small enough and the frequency-weight $\min(1/|\xi|,|\xi|)$ are used so the dissipative and hyperbolic effects interact efficiently.
+Once this is done, differentiating \eqref{intro:lya} with respect to time and using the fact that \eqref{intro:normeq} define a full norm, for some constant $c>0$, one obtains

 for all frequencies $\xi$, which leads to sharp decay rates (see Proposition \ref{PropBZ}).